 When you first find your way in between Spadina and Bathurst and then in between College and Dundas in Toronto, you may feel that you haven't found anything special at first.
 However, as you start your walking journey throughout Kensington Market, you quickly realize you have entered the realm of something unique.
-Kensington has quite a history, but today it stands as a multicultural community of noncomformists.
+Kensington has quite a history, but today it stands as a multicultural community of nonconformists.
 Many Victorian homes retain some of their original architecture but have been transformed into shops that range from excellent cheesemongers to local designers.
-On a warm summer's day the patios are packed with happy beer-drinkers working hard to get their vitamin D. The beer isn't free, but it's a fair reward for all of that walking.
+On a warm summer's day, the patios are packed with happy beer-drinkers working hard to get their vitamin D. The beer isn't free, but it's a fair reward for all of that walking.

 - Best Attractions & Activities: "The market has charming independent coffee shops, so leave your Starbucks card at home.
 Try to see how many cups of coffee you can handle in a day."

-- Best for Holiday Attractions Because: From a solstice parade to a Christmas Food Tour, Kensington wants to make sure that you have a very funky holiday season.
+- Best for Things to Do in December Because: From a solstice parade to a Christmas Food Tour, Kensington wants to make sure that you have a very funky holiday season.